 A lot of owners prefer to feed their cats dry food, whether as a solitary source of food or in addition to wet food meals.
-Many cats live a long and perfectly healthy life eating kibble, as long as they are given access to water to ensure that they remain fully hydrated.
+Many cats live a long and healthy life eating kibble, as long as they are given access to water to ensure that they remain fully hydrated.

 In these cases, or if your cat suffers from painful teeth or dental hygiene issues, there are some steps you can take to soften dry food and make it easier for your cat to feast on.